Marshall Cavendish

-Marshall Cavendish is a subsidiary company of Times Publishing Group, the printing and publishing subsidiary of Singapore-based conglomerate Fraser and Neave (which in turn currently owned by ThaiBev, a Thai beverage company), and at present is a publisher of books, business directories and magazines.
+Marshall Cavendish is a subsidiary company of Times Publishing Group, the printing and publishing subsidiary of Singapore-based conglomerate Fraser and Neave (which in turn is owned by ThaiBev, a Thai beverage company), and publishes books, business directories and magazines.

 History

 Marshall Cavendish was established in the United Kingdom in 1968 by Norman Marshall and Patrick Cavendish.
 Times Publishing Group acquired it in 1980.

 In 2011, Amazon Publishing acquired over 450 titles of Marshall Cavendish's US Children's trade books business, Marshall Cavendish Children's Books (MCCB).
 In 2013, Roger Rosen of Rosen Publishing acquired the Marshall Cavendish's US Children's library books business.